AlisCode/db_api/design/routes.md

 Handler code should be written by hand in an impl block of the Repository.

+Each Route must be declared as a Struct.
+Said struct will implement IntoEndpoint.
+It has the responsibility to call the pipeline in order.

+IntoEndpoint has 3 associated types :
+* Input : the type of the input to be retrieved by the endpoint **before** going in the pipeline
+* Params : the type of input for the logic handler defined by the function
+* Response : the type returned by the Endpoint

+Each Route implemented that way has to provide a `fn retrieve(backend: &Backend) -> Input`

 ### Avoiding boilerplate

 `Routes` have to provide the URL on which they are going to be matching.